flapjack/flapjack-diner/README.md

 <a name="create_scheduled_maintenances_checks">&nbsp;</a>
 ### create_scheduled_maintenances_checks

 Create one or more scheduled maintenance periods (`duration` seconds in length) on one or more checks.
-(Check ids are composed by joining together the check's entity's name, the character ':' and the check's name.)

 ```ruby
 Flapjack::Diner.create_scheduled_maintenances_checks(CHECK_ID(S), [SCHEDULED_MAINTENANCE, ...])